-Step Five: Let the beans cool and then place them in large Ziplock bags to freeze.
+Step Five: Let the beans cool and then place them in large Ziploc bags to freeze.

 Hard Beans: If you have some hard beans after cooking, odds are that they just didn’t soak in the water long enough.
-When soaking the beans, make sure to add water as needed to ensure that they are adequately covered.
+When soaking them, make sure to add water as needed to keep them adequately covered.
 When beans age, they don’t absorb the water as well either.
 So it could be that you got a batch of dried beans that have been sitting around way too long.
 Don’t give up and try again because odds are next time they will be perfect.

 Cost: In the busy world we live in; it makes sense that we all grab what is easy and convenient.
-But, rehydrating dried beans at home is a wonderful idea for many reasons.
-First of all, it’s SO much cheaper than buying canned beans.
+But, rehydrating these at home is a wonderful idea because it’s SO much cheaper than buying canned beans.
 Next time you head to the store, look at the price of canned beans versus a bag of dry beans.
 You will be shocked!